Kerryru/Data-analysis/readme.txt

-The project studied the performance of various natural language processing and machine learning techniques in the tasks of sentiment analysis and usefulness scoring, including traditional TF-IDF and advanced BERT combined with logistic regression, random forest, XGBoost models, and LSTM deep learning models.
+This thesis studies the performance of various natural language processing and machine learning techniques in the tasks of sentiment analysis and usefulness scoring, including traditional TF-IDF and advanced BERT, respectively combined with logistic regression, random forest, XGBoost models, and LSTM deep learning models.

+Ultimately, the following goals are hoped to be achieved:
+1. Sentiment analysis model: This model predicts the sentiment of user comments based on a time series using non-overlapping comment data, which is trained and tested on a dataset split by date.
+By accurately identifying and analysing user sentiment, this model can help the Netflix platform better understand user viewing emotions and preferences, thereby improving the recommendation system and content optimisation strategies.
+ 2. Usability rating model: By modelling and training the number of ‘thumbs up’ in user comments, a usability rating model is constructed to assess the degree to which comments are helpful to other users.
+This model will identify the most valuable user feedback for the platform, improve the overall user experience, and optimise the content recommendation mechanism.